browserslist/browserslist/README.md

 ## Config File

-Browserslist’s config should be named `browserslist` and have browsers queries split by a new line.
+Browserslist config should be named `browserslist` and have browsers queries split by a new line.
 Comments starts with `#` symbol:

 ```yaml